Andrea E. Evans, Ph.D., Professor, Interim Dean

 All field-based experiences are components of university courses and are completed at field sites selected solely by the university.
 One or more placements will be in diverse and/or urban settings.
 Field sites are selected to assure compliance with CAEP Standards, Illinois State Law, School District/School policies, procedures, and regulations, and NEIU policies and procedures.
 Processes or procedures may be altered in response to changes made by any of the aforementioned.

 All clinical and student teaching experiences include a field-based component and university-based coursework and/ or a seminar.
 In addition, concurrent registration in other courses may be required.
 Students must successfully demonstrate success in the field and with seminar and classroom components of the course to successfully complete the course.
 A candidate, who is successful in one, but not the other, will be unable to successfully complete the course, without exception.

 Note: EDFN course field placement information is found at the end of this section of the catalog.

 Multiple requirements must be met prior to participation in any course, other than EDFN courses, that includes a field-based clinical component.
 These are listed below and apply to all students, including those pursuing a Focused Program of study to obtain a subsequent endorsement or an Illinois Professional Educator License.

 - GPA of 2.5/4.0 overall

 - GPA of 2.75/4.0 in all professional education courses and majors within the Daniel L. Goodwin College of Education

-- Grades of “C” or better in all professional education courses required within the certification program being pursued
+- Grades of “C” or better in all professional education courses required within the licensure program being pursued

 - All “I” grades converted to grades of “C” or better in professional education and major courses